Shopify/cli/packages/cli/README.md

       --no-color           Disable color output.
       --path=<value>       The path to your app directory.
       --reset              Reset all your settings.
-      --source=<value>     Filters output to the specified log source.
+      --source=<value>...
+Filters output to the specified log source.
       --status=<option>    Filters output to the specified status (success or failure).
                            <options: success|failure>
       --verbose            Increase the verbosity of the output.